labordynamicsinstitute/ldilab-manual/20-Pending_ICPSR.md

 - Open the report.
 You can do this by checking out the Bitbucket repo, or by clicking on the [`Report URL`] field.
   - Check the "Summary" (at the top), as well as the "Reason for incomplete reproducibility" (at the bottom, and in the Jira issue)
-- Verify the changes.
+- Copy all the items in `Action Items (open ICPSR)` (disregard the manuscript section since we can't check that at this point)
+- Paste the Action Items into the Comments section of Jira.
+- Go through each item and verify the changes by marking 'Done' or 'Incomplete' next to each item.
+Refer to the summary or the action item for more detail as to why this item was considered incomplete.
+Add any relevant details.
+For example:

+*[REQUIRED] As specified in the Policy and the DCAF, the README shall follow the schema provided by the Social Science Data Editors'template README. **Incomplete**- They added computational requirements but are missing Statement About Rights*

   - For each change, you should make a note of what problem was addressed.
-For instance, if the "Reason for incomplete reproducibiliy" notes that the code contained fixable bugs, and the authors have made the changes noted in the report, then you will want to  uncheck the box "Bugs in code"
+For instance, if the "Reason for incomplete reproducibility" notes that the code contained fixable bugs, and the authors have made the changes noted in the report, then you will want to  uncheck the box "Bugs in code"
-  - You can find the "Reasons for incomplete reproducibility" in the "Repl.info" tab in the Jira ticket, or in the popup when moving from `Assess openICPSR changes` to `Pending publication` at the end of this process.
+  - You can find the "Reasons for incomplete reproducibility" in the "Repl. info" tab in the Jira ticket, or in the popup when moving from `Assess openICPSR changes` to `Pending publication` at the end of this process.
-- If you have verified that all the required changes have been made, move forward with the acceptance process, by moving the issue to `Pending publication` (see [**Chapter 13.5.2**](aea-interfacing-with-the-journal-management-system.html#for-accept)).
+- **If you have verified that all the required changes have been made**, continue with the "For Accept" section of the [Interfacing with the Journal Management System](https://labordynamicsinstitute.github.io/ldilab-manual/30-jira-prepare-publication.html#for-accept) chapter
   - You have another opportunity to uncheck any boxes here that have been addressed.
   - Check under "Other links" if "Non-compliant"  = yes, if so, **do not proceed** until you find clarification
   - - See if the reason for non-compliance (usually mentioned in the report, and at least in the comments) is resolved, **consult with the Data Editor**, then uncheck that box.